 Crafting and curating on-line communication, content and communities

 - Help with Wikipedia and open-licensed or community-generated content: especially in the Galleries, Libraries, Archives, and Museums sector.
-I have been honoured to be the Wikipedian (or Wikimedian) in Residence at a number of museums, galleries and other organisations (The New Art Gallery Walsall (see Museums Association case study); Staffordshire Archives and Heritage (case study), Lancashire County Council museums, Wildscreen, ORCID, and the Royal Society of Chemistry [the latter two being current]).
-In addition to these, I’ve provided training and consultancy on Wikipedia-related topics, and run similar projects, for many other organisations, including the BBC, Royal Birmingham Society of Artists, Birmingham Rep, Black County Living Museum, The Hamburg Museum (Germany), Institution of Civil Engineers, West Midlands Police, Northampton Museum, Shropshire Libraries & Museums, Birmingham University, and many more.
+I have been honoured to be the Wikipedian (or Wikimedian) in Residence at a number of museums, galleries and other organisations (The New Art Gallery Walsall (see Museums Association case study); Staffordshire Archives and Heritage (case study), Lancashire County Council museums, Wildscreen, the Royal Society of Chemistry (RSC News write up) and ORCID [the latter being current]).
+In addition to these, I’ve provided training and consultancy on Wikipedia-related topics, and run similar projects, for many other organisations, including the BBC, Royal Birmingham Society of Artists, Birmingham Rep, Birmingham University, Black County Living Museum, British Library, The Hamburg Museum (Germany), Institution of Civil Engineers, Manchester Libraries, Northampton Museum, Shropshire Libraries & Museums, West Midlands Police, and many more.
 I also speak on various Wikipedia-related topics at conferences and seminars.

 - Event facilitation: I’ve managed and/ or compèred a number of conferences, unconferences (including Hyper Local WM, ShropCamp, LibraryCamp, GalleryCamp, State of the Map 2013, BlueLightCamp, etc.), and even an awards ceremony, and assisted or led sessions at many more.
 I’m also one of the team who run the more intimate BrewCamp